 If the debug system is a JTAG scan chain, specify the Target number TAP (Test Access Port) position of the device you want to connect to.
-The TAP numbers start from zero.
+The TAP numbers start from zero and are counted from the TDO end (TAP number 0 is the one connected to the TDO line).
 If there are several CPUs at the TAP position, you also need to specify the CPU number on target.